Avanzada Regia

+Avanzada Regia was the name given to a successful Mexican musical movement originating in Monterrey, the capital city of the state of Nuevo León.
+The movement began professionally in 1995, although its pioneers started playing in local bars in 1994, gaining attention and recognition within the community.

+Avanzada Regia stood out for its musical diversity and for being the first generation of alternative bands from outside the capital to achieve national success.

 Origins

 In 1995, the group Zurdok Movimiento won the Battle of the Bands at the Rockotitlan music festival, becoming the first band not from Mexico City to win it, thus creating such expectations towards the city that the record labels began to move there to search for groups.
 La Ultima de Lucas, made up of young people all under twenty years old, but which had talented musicians in its lineup, was the first band from Monterrey to sign a record contract.

-The Latin American phenomenon of Control Machete was followed by, by way of a domino effect, more bands.
+The Hispanic American phenomenon of Control Machete was followed by, by way of a domino effect, more bands.
 Zurdok Movimiento (who started it all) were finally signed by Discos Manicomio, an imprint of PolyGram, as well as the rapcore group called La Flor de Lingo.